 Dask is a parallel computing framework for Python that is a lighter weight alternative to Spark.
 It is super easy to use.

 Gigantum is a data science workbench that is an alternative to the typical data science platforms.
 It runs anywhere and is super easy to use.

-Create a multi-core Droplet on DigitalOcean
+Create a 32-core DigitalOcean Droplet

 - Choose your authentication method (SSH or password)

 - Build the Droplet.

 You can see how we use the SSH key set up in the video below.

 The Gigantum Client is a containerized workbench for creating and managing reproducible work environments, including versioned code, data & software.
 It has a browser based UI and integrates nicely with Jupyter & RStudio.